omahs/imx-docs/docs/tutorials/zero-to-hero-nft-minting.md

 ## Step 5: Create Metadata

-[NFT Metadata](https://docs.x.immutable.com/docs/asset-metadata) contains information about the the characteristics and properties of an NFT.
+[NFT Metadata](https://docs.x.immutable.com/docs/asset-metadata) contains information about the characteristics and properties of an NFT.

 1. Open Visual Studio Code
 2. Create New Folder (Open Folder --> New Folder)